 DIY not needing a sewing machine

-Quick transformation with rewarding result, perfect for beginners.
+This tshirt to infinity scarf DIY is a quick transformation with rewarding result, perfect for beginners.

 Found this tank top on a sales rack.
 It was two sizes too big for me, therefore the neckline was too low and too wide and the armholes were also too low and too big.
 But at $9.99 and in a pale nude colour matching one of my pair of shoes (call me miss matchy matchy) it was coming home!